-ECONOMYNEXT – Sri Lanka’s forex markets are mired in tight trading restrictions and banks found it increasingly difficult to accommodate customer requests for letters of credit market participants said, as monetary printing and excess liquidity continue to pressure the rupee.
+ECONOMYNEXT – Sri Lanka’s forex markets are mired in tight trading restrictions and banks found it increasingly difficult to accommodate customer requests for letters of credit market participants said, as money printing and excess liquidity continue to pressure the rupee.

 Sri Lanka’s rupee is now in a non-credible peg at 200 to the US dollar with over 100 billion rupees (about 500 million US dollars) in excess liquidity pressuring the peg via potential new credit.